dinesh-official/devops/Spring_prod.md

 ---

-Would you like help automating this with a `.deb` package that sets everything up in one go?
+## ✅ Done!

+Your Spring Boot app is now a `.deb` installable Linux service.

+---

+Would you like me to generate a script to automate all of this?